ItamarBliman/Web-Development-Environments-web-game/README.md

 ## The Author

 Daniel Samira - ID 316164417

 Itamar Bliman - ID 312235765

 ## Assignment Description

-In this assignment, we had to build a spaceship game, we chose to build our game in a Game of Thrones theme, and called it Games of Dragons.
+In this assignment, we had to build a spaceships game, we chose to build our game in a Game of Thrones theme, and called it Games of Dragons.
 Enjoy!

 ## [Link to the website](https://web-development-environments-2023.github.io/assignment2-316164417_312235765/)